-Early understandings of stalking behaviours focused on erotomania, a delusional disorder where an individual believes the object of their affection is in love with them where often their target is someone famous and regularly in the media spotlight.
+Early understandings of stalking behaviors focused on erotomania, a delusional disorder where an individual believes the object of their affection is in love with them where often their target is someone famous and regularly in the media spotlight.
 More recent research indicates that only a small percentage of cases fit into this category with the stalker being driven by delusions.
-Attempts to classify stalking behaviour and create accurate and functional typologies aim to help law enforcement in identifying and dealing with stalkers and also to aid the psychology profession in understanding stalking and the motives behind such behaviours.
+Attempts to classify stalking behavior and create accurate and functional typologies aim to help law enforcement in identifying and dealing with stalkers and also to aid the psychology profession in understanding stalking and the motives behind such behaviors.

 Taking this research and other studies in the same field forward, an in-depth research study was carried out by the Homicide Research Group at the University of Gloucestershire in association with the Suzy Lamplugh Trust.
 Their aim was to explore the relationship between stalking and homicide within the UK, looking at a total of 358 murder cases with a male perpetrator and female victim spanning 2012 to 2014.

-Researchers highlight the prevalence of obsession and fixation behaviours in these cases which ended in the murder of the victim.
-When these characteristics are present within a stalkers behaviour, red flags should go up and they should be identified and responded to as soon as possible.
+Researchers highlight the prevalence of obsession and fixation behaviors in these cases which ended in the murder of the victim.
+When these characteristics are present in a stalker’s behaviour, red flags should go up and they should be identified and responded to as soon as possible.

 They define these terms as:

 - Obsession – “a persistent disturbing preoccupation with an often unreasonable idea or feeling; an idea or thought that continually preoccupies or intrudes on a person’s mind.”

 - Fixation – “the state of being unable to stop thinking about something or someone, or an unnaturally strong interest in something or someone.”